-In the home, black anything makes a big statement.
+In the home, black anything adds drama.
 But one place in the home that is often overlooked when using black… is on the floor.
-Be it hardwood, concrete, tile or carpet, black floors can be a bold and beautiful thing.
+Be it hardwood, concrete, tile or carpet, black floors make a serious — and unexpected — design statement.

 Keep scrolling through this curated gallery for tonnes of inspiration and ideas on how and where to use black floors throughout the home.

 When it comes to timber flooring, black hardwood floors might not immediately spring to mind.
 But it’s a fab way to dial up the drama of a space.

 Black wood floors work with a variety of colour palettes and interior styles, so don’t be afraid to embrace them.
 Paired with bright white walls, it’s sleek and sophisticated.
 Added to a dark interior and it’s cosy yet moody.

 Something to keep in mind is they are prone to scuffs and scratches so perhaps not the best choice for households with pets and kids.
 However, if your heart is set on black wood flooring, you can add special finishes to make them more durable.

 Black glossy timber floors are divine.
 They’re so versatile, as we can see in this modern heritage Victorian entrance; a chilled and pared back boho bedroom; or mis-matched eclectic space.